tattali/MobileDetectBundle/src/Resources/doc/redirection.md

 In this example, we will make sure to activate the automatic redirection to a mobile site http://m.example.com when the user uses a mobile device and desktop http://example.com when the user uses a computer or desktop browser.

-If the user reaches the mobile site http://m.example.com, on his desktop browser he should be redirected to the full version at http://example.com.
+If the user reaches the mobile site http://m.example.com, on his desktop browser he should be redirected to the desktop version at http://example.com.

 If the user reaches the desktop site http://example.com, with his mobile he should be redirected to the mobile version at http://m.example.com.